opnsense/docs/source/manual/how-tos/ipsec-rw-srv-eapradius.rst

 Step 6 - Add IPsec Users
 ------------------------

-Go to your Radius Management Console and start adding users!
+Go to your RADIUS management console and start adding users!
 If you are using our FreeRADIUS plugin follow the official guide:
 :doc:`how-tos/freeradius`